k2view-academy/K2View-Academy/articles/39_fabric_catalog/11_advanced_settings.md

 ### Web Studio

-* *Show Catalog Commands* is a Web Studio setting to either show or hide the Catalog related commands in the Web Studio.
+* *Show Catalog Commands* is a Web Studio setting that either shows or hides the Catalog's related commands in the Web Studio.

   * This setting can be updated using the [Web Studio's user preferences](/articles/04_fabric_studio/04_user_preferences.md).
   * Once *Show Catalog Commands* is enabled, **Run Discovery Job** and **Open in Catalog** commands can be executed by right-clicking on the interface name.